potatoeggy/eifueo/docs/eng3uz.md

  - Jargon: Specialised terms that use actual words, which are usually unfamiliar to the layman.
 	- e.g., *p53 is responsible for holding the cell cycle at the G1/S checkpoint and will induce apoptosis if damage to the cell's deoxyribonucleic acid is too great.*
  - Motif: An recurring object or idea used to explain the theme.
-	- e.g., The usage of life in Maycomb to show goodness and recurring images of gloomy areas supports the central idea of co-existence of good and evil.
+	- e.g., In *To Kill a Mockingbird*, The usage of life in Maycomb to show goodness and recurring images of gloomy areas supports the central idea of co-existence of good and evil.
  - Oxymoron: The pairing of two opposing or contradictory words.
 	- e.g., *It was her only choice.*
  - Paradox: A statement that appears to be self-contradictory at first glance, typically used to allow the reader to think over an idea differently.